 Just a word about the chilies.
 Poblano chilies stay true to the recipe and you can find these both fresh and canned.

-Finally, the most important part of making this oven roasted brisket is making sure that you completely wrap the brisket up and seal it tightly.
+Finally, the most important part of making this oven roasted brisket is making sure that you completely wrap the meat up and seal it tightly.

 It’s best to use long two sheets of heavy duty foil.
 One wrapping it North to South and one wrapping it East to West.